Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Introduction

 In order to meet the time sensitivity of the applications, handling failure in the Fog environment is an important and challenging task \cite{bermbach2017research}.
-For application processing, the cloud computing environment mostly depends on the cloud data centre \cite{buyya2009cloud} in which the rate of failure is not that high compared with the Fog environment.
+For application processing, the cloud computing environment mostly depends on the cloud data centre \cite{buyya2009cloud} where the rate of failure is not that high compared with the Fog environment.
 Fog devices are controlled by decentralised entities while cloud data centres are managed by some central entities.
 Hence, predicting application failure in the cloud environment is less complicated compared with such predictions in Fog computing.
 In the Fog environment, it is difficult to predict the failure of the computation resources due to the unstable characteristics of the available resources in the Fog devices.
-Thus, a robust scheduling algorithm needs to be developed.
+Hence, a robust scheduling algorithm needs to be developed.
 On the other hand, to prove the correctness of the robust scheduling, an evaluation with real failure traces is required.
-Robust scheduling is a mechanism by which application will be executed in a way in which there will no opportunity for application failure.
-Even if there is a failure robust adaptation mechanism can bring back the system to stable state.
-To ensure this, applications might need to execute in different places at the same time, in order to avoid the risk of failure.

 Two methods are available for handling failures in service-oriented computing; these are proactive and reactive failure handling mechanisms \cite{gill2018failure} \cite{sharma2016reliability}.
 Proactive failure needs to be considered in a highly distributed environment in such a way that failure handling has taken place before occurrence of the failure.
-However, proactive failure handling will not always be suitable because some failures might occur beyond our prediction.
+However, this solution will not always be suitable because some failures might occur beyond our prediction.
 This is because of the possibilities of device malfunction, user interruption and uncertain changes in resource availability.
 Therefore, we need to consider reactive failure handling which usually takes place after the failure has occurred.
 Due to the unstable nature of Fog devices, applying either of the methods is not always useful for ensuring the successful execution of the application in a time-sensitive manner.
-Hence, we used task replication methods, along with proactive and reactive failure handling methods.
+Hence, we are using task replication methods along with proactive and reactive failure handling methods.

 In this paper, we propose a composite solution by using proactive and reactive failure handling methods with replication.
 The key contributions of this paper are as follows: